zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-final-web-application-configuration/1/_index.md

-## 1. Use Berkshelf to update your dependencies
+## 1. Use Berkshelf to install your dependencies

 Initially, you ran `berks install` to install the cookbooks on your workstation.
 Because you added a new dependency to your cookbook &ndash; the `iis` cookbook &ndash; run `berks install` again to install it and any of its dependencies.